Te Puna Business Park FAQs

 The site will enable ContainerCo to relocate non-intense operations, many of which do not need to be near a port such as a base for container repair works, and hire and sales teams.

 ContainerCo will hold a small supply of containers (up to 300 containers) for kiwifruit growers and packers to cope with summer harvest demands, as well as provide a range of supply chain services including vanning and devanning.
-In addition a small stock of containers perhaps 50 will be upgraded and tested prior to delivery to primary produce exporters, a stock of containers of up to 3will be held for hire and sales.
+In addition a small stock of containers perhaps 50 will be upgraded and tested prior to delivery to primary produce exporters, a stock of containers of up to 30 will be held for hire and sales.
 The site will become a home to supporting office and technical staff and a base for our EV container shuttle fleet including fast charging points.

 There are no plans for this site to be a large port depot or terminal but we envisage storing containers up to three-high, which is approximately 7.8m for standard height containers (2.6m height) and 8.7m for tall containers (2.9m each).
 This is generally consistent with the height of buildings anticipated in the Te Puna Business Park, which is 9m as a permitted activity.
 Screening and landscaping will mitigate visual impacts from stored containers.